 The Board of Directors has approved a treasury policy for the Group.
 The Group Treasury is responsible for the practical implementation of the policy in association with the business units.
 In the operating units and subsidiaries the financing is carried out by financial personnel and management.
 Responsibilities between the Group Treasury and operating units are defined in the Group's treasury policy.
-Operating units are responsible for providing the Group Treasury with timely and accurate information on financial position, cash flows and foreign exchange position in order to ensure the Group's efficient risk management.
-In addition to the above, the Group's treasury policy defines the principles and methods for financial risk management, cash management and specific financing-related areas e.g. commercial guarantees, relationships with financiers and customer financing.
+Operating units are responsible for providing the Group Treasury with timely and accurate information on financial position, cash flows and foreign exchange position in order to ensure the Group's treasury policy defines the principles and methods for financial risk management, cash management and specific financing-related areas e.g. commercial guarantees, relationships with financiers and customer financing.